nanopang/eslint-plugin/README.md

 # nanopang-eslint-plugin

-A custom ESLint plugin to sync the Typeorm, NestJs Graphql and NestJs Query decorators with the TypeScript type.
+A custom ESLint plugin to sync the Typeorm, NestJs Graphql and NestJs Query decorators nullable with the TypeScript type.

 ## Installation